Therapist-Exoskeleton-Patient Interaction for Gait Therapy: Discussion

 \subsection{Effects of training on self-reported motivation and task demand}

 In general, patients reported similar results for IMI survey questions related to motivation and perceived difficulty of the TEPI and CMT sessions.
-Patients indicated that they enjoyed and had fun upon completion of both training types, with a slight preference towards the TEPI training in the categories of (\textbf{Fun}) and (\textbf{Value}) for most patients.
+Patients indicated that they enjoyed and had fun upon completion of both training types, with a slight preference towards the TEPI training in the categories of \textbf{Fun} and \textbf{Value} for most patients.
 In terms of cognitive load, a majority of patients reported that the TEPI training was less mentally demanding than the CMT.
-Other categories showed no consistent trend across patients; feelings of stress and anxiety during the training remained relatively low and were comparable between the training types.
-Importantly, these survey results suggest that chronic stroke patients remain motivated throughout training and do not appear deterred by the constraints imposed by exoskeleton-based assistance, viewing it as comparably acceptable to conventional manual support.
+Other categories showed no consistent trend across patients; feelings of anxiety remained relatively low during the training and were comparable between the training types.
+Importantly, these survey results suggest that chronic stroke patients remain motivated throughout training and do not appear deterred by the constraints imposed by exoskeleton-based assistance, viewing it as comparable to conventional manual support.